 What is a Wrongful Death Claim?

 A wrongful death claim is a legal action taken by surviving family members when their loved one’s death is caused by another person’s negligence or intentional act.
 It seeks to hold the responsible party accountable and provide appropriate financial compensation for losses such as loss of income, medical expenses and funeral costs.
 The specific laws governing wrongful death claims vary by state.
+Learn more about the wrongful death lawsuit.

 Who Can Sue for Wrongful Death in California?